onelasha/nedlia/tools/js/README.md

 ### ESLint

-Projects can extend this config.
-The root `.eslintrc.cjs` redirects to this file for Nx compatibility.
+The root `.eslintrc.js` delegates to this file for Nx compatibility.

 ```javascript
 // In project eslint config